Lorenc1o/TPC-DS_Oracle/README.md

 ## Structure of the repo

+### TPC-DS_Oracle_Report.pdf
+This file is the report of the project, where all the details and information about the project and this repository can be found.

 ### Folder queries
 In this folder you will find the generated queries for Oracle in **original_queries**, the optimized versions of them in **optimized_queries** and some queries that we tried to optimize but couldn't can be found in **unsuccessful_queries**.